azinasili/easy-nav/README.md

 ## How do I use Easy Nav

 I mentioned Easy Nav is dead simple right?
 Follow the next few steps and you will be on your way to stunning responsive website!
+[View Easy Nav in action here](http://azinasili.com/easy-nav/).

 #### Step 1